nelsonchimobi4/Nelson-portfolio/Finance Dashboard/README.md

 # 💼 Finance Dashboard (Power BI)

 ## 📊 Overview
-This Power BI dashboard provides a detailed analysis of financial performance across products, customer segments, and countries.
-It highlights key metrics such as revenue, profit, and discount distribution — helping business teams evaluate profitability and identify opportunities for improvement.
+This Power BI dashboard analyzes the financial performance of bicycle products across different customer groups and countries.
+It highlights key metrics such as revenue, profit, and discount patterns, enabling business teams to assess product profitability and uncover opportunities for strategic improvement.

 ---